Friend or Foe?

 Estrone (E1) also makes up about 5-10% of a premenopausal woman’s total circulating estrogen, but it is about 12 times weaker than estradiol.
 In younger women, estrone is mainly converted from estradiol in the liver.
 After menopause, women produce estrone mainly in fat cells, where it is derived from testosterone.
 For this reason, older women who are overweight often have high circulating levels of estrone.

-Although it makes up as much as 80- 90% of the circulating estrogen, estriol (E3), receives little clinical attention outside of pregnancy because it is extremely weak—about 80times weaker than estradiol (see sidebar).
+Although it makes up as much as 80- 90% of the circulating estrogen, estriol (E3), receives little clinical attention outside of pregnancy because it is extremely weak—about 80 times weaker than estradiol (see sidebar).
 During pregnancy, estriol is produced in large quantities.
 In nonpregnant women, it is produced in the liver as a byproduct of the conversion of estrone, which is itself converted from estradiol (in younger women).

 Testosterone can also be transformed into estrogens.
 While some other tissues can also trigger estrogen production, the total amount of estrogens is greatly diminished after menopause.
 In addition, shifts in the ratio of the three key estrogens may cause less estriol to be present in the blood.

-When properly balanced in the body, estrogens can improve health in almost every respect.
+When properly balanced in the body, estrogens may improve health in almost every respect.
 “A wealth of data suggests that if E2 … is started at the proper age it has profound, beneficial effects on all aspects of a woman’s healthy biology, including moods and emotion, heart disease, memory, bone density and cancer risk,” Dr. Bronson says.

 “Estrogen makes everything grow,” is how Ericka Schwartz, MD, explains it.
-In The Hormone Solution, Dr. Schwartz notes that estrogen makes the lining of the uterus grow to prepare for pregnancy, matures the ovum, promotes the growth of the egg and the fetus, and keeps vaginal tissue moist and well developed.
+In The Hormone Solution, Dr. Schwartz notes that it makes the lining of the uterus grow to prepare for pregnancy, matures the ovum, promotes the growth of the egg and the fetus, and keeps vaginal tissue moist and well developed.
 Following menopause, estrogen remains important for cell growth and renewal; when it is lacking, renewal suffers in skin, hair, bones, and nerve cells.

-Visible to all are the profound effects estrogens have on the skin.
 Receptors for the key estrogen hormones are located in both the epidermis and the dermis and in the skin’s blood vessels.
 Estrogens circulating in the blood are believed to raise fluid retention and enhance elasticity in the skin, and may also boost collagen production.

 According to long-time researcher Mark Brincat, PhD, “skin collagen content and skin thickness are increased in women on estrogen replacement therapy.”
 Dr. Brincat also notes that topical estrogens may reduce hot flashes through a direct effect on the skin.
 He believes that estrogen may have a positive neurotransmitter effect on the skin itself, allowing it to properly communicate with the brain to control body temperature.